 What should be the next step after checking the score?

-Once you resolve the complaints that are raised by your customers during the NPS survey, the upcoming step is to guarantee them that you have taken their complaints seriously and solved their queries.
+Once you resolve the complaints raised by your customers during the NPS survey, the next step is to reassure them that you have taken their concerns seriously and addressed their queries.

 Why?
-You are addressing their issues by considering their feedback, and they are giving their valuable time to you.
+You are addressing their issues by considering their feedback, and they are giving you their valuable time.

 It doesn’t matter how big your company is; it can make mistakes.
 The biggest challenge for you is handling such a situation.

-Or do you offer an apology and guarantee them you will not do it in the future?
-How you tackle this situation will determine your business’s longevity in the future.
+Do you offer an apology and guarantee them you will not do it in the future?
+How you tackle this situation will determine your business’s longevity.

-Interaction is everything; it doesn’t matter what kind of relationship you have with your clients.
+Interaction is everything, regardless of the kind of relationship you have with your clients.

 The majority of businesses don’t have a proper communication strategy, and that makes a huge difference.